y2737924daohegua/corber/pages/android-setup.md

 - Gradle

 ## Beginner Setup Guide

-The following guide will work for Mac, Windows and Ubuntu machines.

 Following these instructions will make Mac + Windows machines capable of creating Android builds, and emulators available to the `corber start` command.